Want to power up your breaststroke? Two-time Olympian Mike Alexandrov stops by with one of his favorite breaststroke sets.

 — Mike Alexandrov (@alexandrov59) March 4, 2016

-Mike, who is now based in Southern California working as a personal trainer with Lynx Fitness, stopped by to share this breaststroke set for swimmers who are looking to power up their breaststroke.
+Mike, who is now based in Southern California working as a personal trainer with Lynx Fitness, stopped by to share this breaststroke set for swimmers who are looking to swim faster breaststroke.

 Take it away Mike!